-- The cryptographic library Neslib provides the SHA-1, SHA-224, SHA-256, SHA-384, SHA-512 secure hash functions conformant to FIPS PUB 180-1, FIPS PUB 180-2, ISO/IEC 10118-3:1998. - The cryptographic library Neslib provides the SHA-1 secure hash function conformant to FIPS PUB 180-1, FIPS PUB 180-2, ISO/IEC 10118-3:1998, and offering resistance against side channel and fault attacks.
+- The cryptographic library Neslib provides the SHA-1, SHA-224, SHA-256, SHA-384, SHA-512 secure hash functions conformant to FIPS PUB 180-4.
+Note that SHA-1 is no longer recommended as a cryptographic function in the context of smart card applications.
+Hence, Security IC Embedded Software may need to use another SHA to achieve a suitable strength. - 270 The cryptographic library Neslib provides the SHA-1 and SHA-256 secure hash function conformant to FIPS PUB 180-4 and offering resistance against side channel and fault attacks. - Additionally, the cryptographic library Neslib offers support for the HMAC mode of use, as specified in FIPS PUB 198-1, to be used in conjunction with the protected versions of SHA-1 and SHA-256.

-- 8.15 Cryptographic key generation: Prime generation (FCS_CKM.1 [Prime_generation]) & Cryptographic key generation: Protected prime generation (FCS_CKM.1 [Protected_prime_generation]) if Neslib only - The cryptographic library Neslib provides prime numbers generation for key sizes up to 2048 bits conformant to FIPS PUB 140-2 and FIPS PUB 186, and offering resistance against side channel and fault attacks. - 8.16 Cryptographic key generation: RSA key generation (FCS_CKM.1 [RSA_key_generation]) & Cryptographic key generation: Protected RSA key generation (FCS_CKM.1 [Protected_RSA_key_generation]) if Neslib only - The cryptographic library Neslib provides standard RSA public and private key computation for key sizes upto 4096 bits conformant to FIPS PUB 140-2, ISO/IEC 9796-2 and PKCS #1 V2.1, and offering resistance against side channel and fault attacks. - 8.17 Static attribute initialisation (FMT_MSA.3) [Memories] - The TOE enforces a default memory protection policy when none other is programmed by the ES. - 8.18 Management of security attributes (FMT_MSA.1) [Memories] & Specification of management functions (FMT_SMF.1) [Memories] - The TOE provides a dynamic Memory Protection Unit (MPU), that can be configured by the ES. - 8.19 Complete access control (FDP_ACC.2) [Memories] & Security attribute based access control (FDP_ACF.1) [Memories] - The TOE enforces the dynamic memory protection policy for data access and code access thanks to a dynamic Memory Protection Unit (MPU), programmed by the ES.
-Overriding the MPU set of access rights, the TOE enforces additional protections on specific parts of the memories. - 8.20 Import of user data without security attributes (FDP_ITC.1) [Loader] - In Issuer configuration, the System Firmware provides the capability of securely loading user data into the NVM (Secure Flash Loader).
+8.15 Cryptographic operation: DRBG operation (FCS_COP.1 [DRBG]) if Neslib only

+- 272 The cryptographic library Neslib gives support for a DRBG generator, based on cryptographic algorithms specified in NIST SP 800-90A. - 273 The cryptographic library Neslib implements three of the DRBG specified in NIST SP 800-90A: - Hash-DRBG, - CTR-DRBG.

+8.16 Cryptographic key generation: Prime generation (FCS_CKM.1 [Prime_generation]) if Neslib only

+274 The cryptographic library Neslib provides prime numbers generation for key sizes up to 2048 bits conformant to FIPS PUB 140-2 and FIPS 186-3, optionally with conditions and/or optionally offering resistance against side channel and fault attacks.

+8.17 Cryptographic key generation: RSA key generation (FCS_CKM.1 [RSA_key_generation]) if Neslib only

+275 The cryptographic library Neslib provides standard RSA public and private key computation for key sizes upto 4096 bits conformant to FIPS PUB 140-2, optionally with conditions and/or optionally offering resistance against side channel and fault attacks.

+8.18 Static attribute initialisation (FMT_MSA.3) [Memories]

+276 The TOE enforces a default memory protection policy when none other is programmed by the ES.

+8.19 Management of security attributes (FMT_MSA.1) [Memories] & Specification of management functions (FMT_SMF.1) [Memories]

+277 The TOE provides a dynamic Memory Protection Unit (MPU), that can be configured by the ES.

+8.20 Complete access control (FDP_ACC.2) [Memories] & Security attribute based access control (FDP_ACF.1) [Memories]

+278 The TOE enforces the dynamic memory protection policy for data access and code access thanks to a dynamic Memory Protection Unit (MPU), programmed by the ES.
+Overriding the MPU set of access rights, the TOE enforces additional protections on specific parts of the memories.

+8.21 Import of user data without security attributes (FDP_ITC.1) [Loader]

+279 In Admin configuration, the System Firmware provides the capability of securely loading user data into the NVM (Secure Flash Loader).
 The ciphered data is automatically decrypted, before installation in the NVM.
 The integrity of the loaded data is systematically checked, and the integrity of the NVM can also be checked by the ES.

-8.21 Static attribute initialisation (FMT_MSA.3) [Loader]
+8.22 Static attribute initialisation (FMT_MSA.3) [Loader]

-In Issuer configuration, the System Firmware provides restrictive default values for the Flash Loader security attributes.
+280 In Admin configuration, the System Firmware provides restrictive default values for the Flash Loader security attributes.

-8.22 Management of security attributes (FMT_MSA.1) [Loader] & Specification of management functions (FMT_SMF.1) [Loader]
+8.23 Management of security attributes (FMT_MSA.1) [Loader] & Specification of management functions (FMT_SMF.1) [Loader]

-In Issuer configuration, the System Firmware provides the capability to change part of the Flash Loader security attributes, only once in the product lifecycle.
+281 In Admin configuration, the System Firmware provides the capability to change part of the Flash Loader security attributes, only once in the product lifecycle.

-8.23 Subset access control (FDP_ACC.1) [Loader] & Security attribute based access control (FDP_ACF.1) [Loader]
+8.24 Subset access control (FDP_ACC.1) [Loader] & Security attribute based access control (FDP_ACF.1) [Loader]

-In Issuer configuration, the System Firmware grants access to the Flash Loader functions, only after presentation of the required valid passwords.
+282 In Admin configuration, the System Firmware grants access to the Flash Loader functions, only after presentation of the required valid passwords.